Editor’s Note: This post was originally published in June 2022 and has since been expanded and revised for clarity.

-Some retailers will design these elements in-house, but most partner with a retail design firm that specializes in the design of the interior décor and signage packages.
+Some retailers will design these elements in-house, but most partner with a retail design firm specializing in interior décor and signage packages.

-- Who decides which products will be featured on grocery store aisle signs?
+- Who decides which products are featured on grocery store aisle signs?

-The retailer will typically have a merchandising team who will determine the product placement and signage needs.
-In some cases, they partner with their category captains on product placement and signage copy.
+The retailer will typically have a merchandising team to determine the product placement and signage needs.
+Sometimes, they partner with their category captains on product placement and signage copy.

 - Who determines the placement of grocery store aisle signs in the store?

 The retailer’s store planning and merchandising teams or the retail design firm they bring on to fulfill this function.